3. UNIX primer

 Ssh-agent enables you to load the key into the agent with a passphrase and have the agent respond to login challenges for you.

-ssh challenge response agent
+SSH challenge response agent

-Fig. 3.14 SSH Challenge Response with Agent
+Fig. 3.12 SSH Challenge Response with Agent

-3. Server creates a random code and encrypts the code with the user’s ssh public key and sends it back to the user - challenge
+3. Server creates a random code and encrypts the code with the user’s SSH public key and sends it back to the user - challenge.

 5. The server uses the user’s public key to verify the authenticity and content of the message.
-If the response matches the challenge, then access is granted otherwise it is denied
+If the response matches the challenge, then access is granted otherwise it is denied.

 Takeaways

-• When you reboot your laptop (or logout), the agent is wiped from memory
+• When you reboot your laptop (or logout), the agent is wiped from memory.

 With the general background of how ssh-agent functions, Microsoft Windows 10/11 has two commonly-used ssh-agent mechanisms: